uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 sbatch --array=1-"$MAX_TASKS" line_word_count.job
 ```

-In the output below, each file was processed independently by a SLURM array task.
+In the output below, each file was processed independently by a SLURM job array task.
 The task IDs 1, 2, 3, 4, and 5 correspond to the five different files being processed.
 The SLURM Job ID is `31934540`.
 Each output file contains the word count for a specific text file handled by its respective SLURM array task.

 The command `cat random_file*.wordcount` displays the word count for all processed input files.